UMDBPP/Balloonduino/README.md

-# BalloonModuleCommonUtilities
+#Balloonduino Common Utilities Library
+##Developed for the Space Systems Laboratory at the University of Maryland

-Arduino library for basic functions of a balloon payload module (Arduino Uno connected to BMP180 pressure sensor).
-Use the Arduino IDE to upload (https://www.arduino.cc/en/Main/Software)
+Arduino library for basic functions of a balloon payload module ("Balloonduino" modified Arduino Mega with onboard sensors)

-Made for the Balloon Payload Project at the University of Maryland Space Systems Laboratory
+##Installation
+Copy this folder into your_arduino_workspace/libraries/ and use the Arduino IDE (https://www.arduino.cc/en/Main/Software) to include and upload